rcouture27/SoundofScapes/README.md

 # SoundScape project

 This is a soundscape android app with GIF support and volume sliders.
-Supports backgrouding
+Supports backgrounding